-is obtained if we use the correct initial conditions and the (imperfect) model.
+In the plots the true solution is represented by a thick dot-dashed line (called 'Truth' in the legend).
+This true solution is unknown in practice.
+We take (noisy) observations by perturbing the true trajectory using zero-mean Gaussian noise.
+The model solution (which is derived from the upwind method) is shown as a dashed line (called 'Imperfect model' in the legend).
+This solution represents the model solution, that is the solution that is obtained if we use the correct initial conditions and the (imperfect) model.
 It represents the best solution that we are able to achieve (if data assimilation gives us the perfect initial condition), as the model error is always present.
 The solution obtained from the assimilation process by incorporating the (perfect/partial/noisy) observations is given by the solid line (called 'Final solution' in the legend).

-For perfect observations the result for 4DVar is shown in Figure 1 (minimisation problem (17)), that for $L_1$ -regularisation in Figure 2 (minimisation problem (16)) and that for mixed TV $L_1$ - $L_2$ -norm regularisation in Figure 3.
-The analysis obtained by 4DVar and $L_1$ regularisation is very inaccurate, with many oscillations and large over/undershoots near the discontinuities (first plots in Figures 1 and 2).
-When $L_1$ -norm regularisation with the gradient is used, the initial condition more accurate (first plot in Figure 3).
-The same result is true for partial observations (Figures 4 and 5 for 4DVar and $L_1$ regularisation versus Figure 6 for mixed TV $L_1$ - $L_2$ -norm regularisation) and for imperfect partial observations (Figures 7 and 8 for 4DVar and $L_1$ -norm regularisation versus Figure 9 for mixed TV $L_1$ - $L_2$ -norm regularisation).
-The second row B = 0.01I of Table I quantifies the errors in the initial conditions for this situation for 4DVar, $L_1$ -norm regularisation and the $L_1$ -norm total variation approach.
-We see that for all types of observations we investigated (partial, full, perfect and noisy observations), L1-norm TV regularisation gives the smallest initial condition error.
+The result for 4DVar is shown in Figure 1 (minimisation problem (17)), that for L_1 -regularisation in Figure 2 (minimisation problem (16)) and that for mixed TV L_1 - L_2 -norm regularisation in Figure 3 (minimisation problem (24)).
+The analysis obtained by 4DVar and L_1 regularisation is very inaccurate, with many oscillations and large over/undershoots near the discontinuities (first plots in Figures 1 and 2).
+When L_1 -norm regularisation with the gradient (mixed TV L_1 - L_2 -norm regularisation) is used, the initial condition is more accurate (first plot in Figure 3).
+The same results hold for full and partial perfect observations.
+The second row B = 0.01I of Table I quantifies the errors in the analysis for this situation for 4DVar, L_1 -norm regularisation and the L_1 -norm total variation approach.
+We see that for all types of observations we investigated (partial, full, perfect and noisy observations), mixed TV L_1 - L_2 -norm regularisation gives the smallest initial condition error.

 Traditional strong constraint 4DVar does not take model error into account.
 Hence 4DVar's attempts to compensate for the initial condition error are obstructed by the use of an imperfect forecast model and it therefore does not produce an accurate estimate of the truth at the initial time.
 The errors in the initial state estimated by 4DVar act to force the trajectory propagated by the incorrect model to match the observed data from the true model and hence act to compensate, on average, for the model error.
-From the final plots in Figures 4 and 7 for 4DVar we also see that the forecast is inaccurate due to the incorrect estimate produced at the end of the assimilation window.
+From the final plot in Figure 1 for 4DVar we also see that the forecast is inaccurate, due to the incorrect estimate produced at the end of the assimilation window.
 We also observe that the forecast in 4DVar leads to a slight phase shift and the wrong amplitude in the forecast, as well as overshooting and undershooting.
-If noisy observations are taken (see first plot in Figure 4 vs first plot in Figure 7), the oscillations in the initial condition are more frequent.
-For mixed TV $L_1$ - $L_2$ -norm regularisation (Figures 6 and 9) these problems do not occur.
-We see in the first plot of Figures 6 and 9 that the initial condition obtained from mixed TV $L_1$ - $L_2$ -norm regularisation is the most accurate and hence the best possible forecast (see final plots of Figures 6 and 9) is obtained (subject to model error).
-This behaviour is due to the property of mixed TV $L_1$ - $L_2$ -norm regularisation enforcing sparsity on the gradient of the solution.
+This behaviour is improved for mixed TV L_1 - L_2 -norm regularisation (see Figure 3).
+We see from the first plot of Figure 3 that the initial condition obtained from mixed TV L_1 - L_2 -norm regularisation is the most accurate and hence the best possible forecast (see final plot of Figure 3) is obtained (subject to model error).
+This behaviour is due to the property of mixed TV L_1 - L_2 -norm regularisation enforcing sparsity on the gradient of the solution.